wats0n/install-chisel-win10/README.md

-Install Chisel on Windows 10 in easy way
+Install UCB CHISEL on Windows 10 in easy way
 ===

 ### Setup Environment